Ibrahim Njoya: Architecture

 Njoya was exposed to a variety of architectural and building traditions during his childhood and early years of reign from his own travels, encounters with external merchants as well as his reading of Ajami texts.
 He encountered Hausa traditional homes, the Mousgoum teleuk in Northern Cameroon, as well as the Ssola Somolo and Batammaliba Tata Somba building systems of northern Togo and Burkina Faso.
 A combination of these unique structural forms contributed to the development of the new Foumban Palace.
 Many of the German ethnographers were quite impressed with the new Palace and thought that Njoya must have copied the building style of the europeans.
-The problem with this assumption is that prominent indigenous elements are identified in the new structure such as:
+The problem with this assumption is that prominent indigenous elements are identified in the new structure such as encircling verandahs, deep eaves, carved wood posts, raffia palm formwork, and laterite clay bricks.